merenlab/merenlab.org/tutorials/infant-gut/index.md

                          --matrix-format
 ```

-When this program runs, it will look at the KOfam annotations within each genome, match them up to the KEGG module definitions to estimate the completeness of each module, and produce multiple output matrices.
+When this program runs, it will look at the KOfam annotations (for KEGG Orthologs, or KOs) within each genome, match them up to the KEGG module definitions to estimate the completeness of each module, and produce multiple output matrices.
 For simplicity, we'll use only the matrix containing pathwise completeness scores (what is pathwise completeness, you ask?
 Check out {% include PROGRAM name="anvi-estimate-metabolism" text="the technical documentation here" version="8" %}).

 <div class="extra-info" markdown="1">